geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And that red cloud, that in the blue expanse,

-With rapid motion sailing, met her glance ;
+With rapid motion sailing, met her glance;

 Is that her airy car ? — with what delight